Anglican Missions would like to sincerely thank everyone who contributed to this Appeal. You helped to raise over $17,000!

 The Archbishop of the Anglican Church in PNG requested help from the global Anglican Communion and the money raised by Anglican Missions will contribute to this wider response.
 A joint early-recovery project between Anglicare PNG, the Anglican Church of PNG and the Church Partnership Programme aims to help 19 vulnerable communities living in the most affected districts in the Hela and Southern Highland Provinces of PNG to recover from the earthquakes.
 The earthquake destroyed water tanks and contaminated water sources, such as rivers and creeks.
 The recovery project, which also aims to build long-term community resilience, will improve access to safe drinking water and sanitation facilities and emphasise good hygiene practice in order to minimise the incidence of disease.
 The project will also support psychosocial support, trauma counselling and pastoral care.

-Over the past couple of months, PNG church partners, which have been formally recognised by the Government, have worked together to coordinate needs assessments and to identify at-risk communities.
+Earlier this year, PNG church partners, which have been formally recognised by the Government, worked together to coordinate needs assessments and to identify at-risk communities.

 Response update – March 2018

 Funds raised for this Appeal will be administered by Anglicare PNG.
 Anglicare PNG is a national non-government organization funded by the Anglican Diocese of Port Moresby – read more here

 Please also see a recent press release from the Anglican Church of Papua New Guinea

 Launch of EMERGENCY APPEAL: PAPUA NEW GUINEA EARTHQUAKE 26 Feb.
 2018